miguel-larena/cowtrade/backend/README.md

-# Kuhhandel Backend
+# none of your fishiness - Backend

-A Node.js/Express backend for the Kuhhandel (animal trading) game.
+A Node.js/Express backend for the animal trading game inspired by Kuhhandel.

 ## Setup